jplusplus/rentswatch-scraper/README.rst

 Let's take a look at a quick example of using Rentswatch Scraper to build a simple model-backed scraper to collect data from a website.

-First, you may import the package components to build your scraper:
+First, import the package components to build your scraper:

 .. code:: python